Building relationships. Creating change.

 Of course!
 Indigenous Studies programs and courses are for everyone.
 Over the years, we have always had a mix of Indigenous and non-Indigenous students in our programs.
 Professors, staff and students ensure that our classrooms provide respectful environments for learning and sharing.

 Georgian’s Indigenous Community Liaison Officer, Ashley Lacourciere, can help you explore program options, apply to Georgian College, explore financing your education and more.
-Call 705.728.1968, ext.
-1317 or connect with Ashley by email.
+Call 705.329.3126 or connect with Ashley by email.

 The form is electronic and can be filled out and submitted through Georgian College’s website.
 Access the voluntary and confidential Indigenous student self-identification form.